Symphony No. 5 (Tchaikovsky): Music

 The recurring main theme is used as a device to unify the four movements of the symphony.
-This motto theme, sometimes dubbed "Fate theme", has a funereal character in the first movement, but gradually transforms into a triumphant march, which dominates the final movement.
+This motto theme, sometimes dubbed the "fate theme" or "fate motif", has a funereal character in the first movement, but gradually transforms into a triumphant march, which dominates the final movement.

 A typical performance of the symphony lasts somewhat less than 50 minutes.